GustJc/godot_debug_draw_addon/README.md

 This is a simple debug draw addon for 3D shapes.

-It's an easy way to call debug draw functions to help test your code.
+Its a gdscript addon that is easy to use and call debug draw functions to help test your code.

-There is no need to call the draw function every frame, you only need to call it once, and specify a duration for the shape.
+Shapes drawn can be called every frame, or only once if a duration is passed.

-It uses a `MultiMesh` to instanciate each type of 3D shape.
+This uses a `MultiMesh` to instanciate each type of 3D shape.
+So it should be able to support a lot of shapes at the same time.
+The downside is that it can't cull unseen shapes.
+Not sure if this was the right approach, but it shouldn't affect the game performance in any meaningful way.

 There is also an alternate method of drawing with `ImmediateMesh` where the shapes are drawn and cleared each frames. \
 Those draws functions are noted the letter `q`. eg: `qdraw_line()`

 This addon will add an autoload to control and show the debug shapes.
-You can access it by calling `DebugDraw`
+You can access it by calling `DebugDraw`.

 Work to do
 -------------------
-I'm still setting up this addon.
-Some things might change.\
 As of now, each new shape added needs a new MultiMesh node.\
 Each with `DebugDraw.MAX_SHAPES_PER_TYPE` instances. \
+This config will be a project setting in the future.

+The multimesh re-uses previously _freed_ instances but it doesn't renew the max `visible_instance_count`.

 The `examples` folder right now is just temporary testing. \
 I'll replace it with proper examples after the basic work is done

-Todo: \
-Use SurfaceTool to create the meshs for multimesh.
-The mesh created right now doesn't have proper normals.
-So trying to draw them with light doesn't work well.
-Which is why the thick line's are drawn with `SHADING_MODE_UNSHADED` only for now.

-Future shapes to be added

 Shapes to add:
-- Pointy line
+- Pointy line/arrows
 - Box shape
 - Wireframe shapes (using shader)
 - Label3D (not multimesh, but using a pool as needed)

+I might abandon the multimesh approach and just use normal instancing for extra shapes.

 Install
 -------------------